-In other words, you consider that your test is statistically significant when you’ve reached a 95% certainty level – you’re 95% sure your version B is performing as indicated, but there’s still a 5% risk that it isn’t.
+In other words, you consider that your test is statistically significant when you’ve reached a 95% certainty level.
+You’re 95% sure your version B is performing as indicated, but there’s still a 5% risk that it isn’t.

 For many marketing campaigns, this 95% threshold is probably sufficient.
-But if you’re running a particularly important campaign with a lot at stake, you can adjust your gain probability threshold to be even more exacting – 97%, 98% or even 99%, practically ruling out the potential for a false positive.
+But if you’re running a particularly important campaign with a lot at stake, you can adjust your gain probability threshold to be even more exact – 97%, 98% or even 99%, practically ruling out the potential for a false positive.

-While this seems like a safe bet – and it is the right choice for high stakes campaigns – it’s not something to apply across the board.
+While this seems like a safe bet – and it is the right choice for high-stakes campaigns – it’s not something to apply across the board.